Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 \subsection{Dealing with the discontinuity at the Fermi surface}

-Before we continue to the thermodynamics of the Majorana gas, it is important to first deal with the apparent discontinuity at the Fermi surface of the Majorana gas.
+Before we continue to the thermodynamics of the Majorana-Schwinger gas, it is important to first deal with the apparent discontinuity at the Fermi surface of the Majorana-Schwinger gas.
 For the purposes of this paper, we might ignore the sharp finite-temperature dip in the Fermi surface without any unwanted repercussions.
-However, such a discontinuity could prove to make the description of an interacting Majorana system, in which the Landau quasiparticles are only well-defined in the direct vicinity of the Fermi surface \cite{Pines}, somewhat problematic.
+However, such a discontinuity could prove to make the description of an interacting Majorana-Schwinger system, in which the Landau quasiparticles are only well-defined in the direct vicinity of the Fermi surface \cite{Pines}, somewhat problematic.
 We therefore briefly analyze the system near the Fermi surface here.

 First, recall Eqn. \eqref{19} and take $N_j=G_j/2$.
 Using fundamental identities relating the incomplete and complete beta functions \cite{NIST}, the incomplete beta function in the above simplifies to a quotient of factorials in $G_j$ \cite{NIST}.
 The component of the entropy from the beta function term then yields